Cold-Atom Buoy: A Differential Magnetic Sensing Technique in Cold Quadrupole Traps

 In its pure form, the buoy effect enables sensing in the two directions transverse to the imaging axis which here is denoted by $x$.
 Moreover, according to \cref{eq:displacedCenter}, the displacement in each Cartesian direction is solely determined by the corresponding component of the external field; e.g., displacement along $x$ reflects only $B_{\text{ext},x}$, and so forth.
 Therefore, given a single imaging axis $x$, we gain information about the $y$ and $z$ components by varying the currents corresponding to those two directions.

 \Cref{fig:results1} presents data obtained across a broad range of applied compensation currents $(I_y,I_z)$.
 Here, we performed 50 experimental shots per $(I_y,I_z)$ pair and quadrupole polarity.
 The figure shows the absorption imaging field of view.
 Each small triangle represents the center-of-mass position of the magnetically trapped cloud in a single shot, extracted via a 2D Gaussian fit to the optical density (OD) map, cf. \cref{sec:AI}.
 The color indicates the particular $(I_y,I_z)$ setting, while the triangle orientation (upward or downward) denotes the quadrupole polarity.
-Large triangles show the shot-averaged positions for each condition.
-The results clearly exhibit the buoy effect: \begin{enumerate} \item For each \( (I_y, I_z) \) setting, the cloud positions corresponding to the two quadrupole polarities are averaged separately (large triangles).
-The midpoint of the segment connecting these two averages (opposite triangle orientations) yields the true magnetic trap center – that is, the position of zero total external field.
-This inferred center is marked by a large rhombus, and it remains nearly invariant across different compensation current settings, as expected.
+Large triangles show the shot-averaged positions for each condition, i.e., the estimates of $\vb r_0^{(+)}$ and $\vb r_0^{(-)}$.
+The results clearly exhibit the buoy effect: \begin{enumerate} \item The midpoint between the $\vb r_0^{(+)}$ and $\vb r_0^{(-)}$ estimates, i.e., the estimate of the origin $\vb 0$ (marked by a large rhombus) remains nearly invariant across different compensation current settings, as expected.